Pau Casadesús

-Pau Casadesús Castro (born 30 October 2003) is a Spanish footballer who plays as a right back for RCD Espanyol B, on loan from FC Andorra.
+Pau Casadesús Castro (born 30 October 2003) is a Spanish professional footballer who plays as a right-back for Segunda División club Granada CF.

 Club career

-Born in Vallirana, Barcelona, Catalonia, Casadesús represented Club Gimnàstic Manresa as a youth, and also began to train with the first team of FC Andorra in 2021, one year after a collaboration agreement between the two clubs was arranged.
+Born in Vallirana, Barcelona, Catalonia, Casadesús represented Club Gimnàstic de Manresa as a youth, and also began to train with the first team of FC Andorra in 2021, one year after a collaboration agreement between the two clubs was arranged.
 He made his senior debut with the latter club on 30 November 2021, coming on as a late substitute for Adrià Altimira in a 1–0 away win over Náxara CD, for the season's Copa del Rey.

 Casadesús made his professional debut on 15 August 2022, replacing Carlos Martínez and scoring a last-minute winner in a 1–0 away win over Real Oviedo; it was also Andorra's first goal in a professional competition.
 The following 20 January, he was loaned to Segunda Federación side RCD Espanyol B until the end of the season.

+Back to Andorra in July 2024, Casadesús spent the campaign as a backup to Jesús Clemente as the club returned to the second division.
+On 29 June 2025, he signed a three-year deal with Granada CF.